gtiley/RBG-Networks/schedule.md

 |16 Nov| 18:00           | TBD                       | Go to the pub                                                     |                                                                    | All                 |
 |------|-----------------|---------------------------|-------------------------------------------------------------------|--------------------------------------------------------------------|---------------------|

 Coffee and snacks are provided at breaks.
-Participants are responsible for their own lunch.
+Participants are responsible for their own lunch but we will break at the Canteen every day at 12:00.